Kruti-Ritul/sitesafeai/README.md

 - Convert the trained model using OpenVINO(`./OpenVino Optimization.ipynb`) for faster inference.
 - Apply IPEX Optimization (`./IPEX Optimization.ipynb`)
 - Use the `./sitesafeai.ipynb` (YOLOv8 notebook) to train the model on the provided dataset.
+- Add your email id to get generate reports in `./app.py`.

 4. **Optimize the model**: